WeblateOrg/weblate/docs/admin/install.rst

 .. warning::

-    Setting this incorrectly can irreversibly (for some time) break your site.
+    Setting this incorrectly can irreversibly (for some time) `break your site <https://docs.djangoproject.com/en/3.0/ref/settings/#secure-hsts-seconds>`_.
     Read the :ref:`django:http-strict-transport-security` documentation first.